lejouni/setup-coverity-analysis/README.md

         create_if_not_exists: true # will create project and stream if they don't exists yet
         cache: coverity # Optional, but if given the options are coverity, idir and all
 ```

 **Example to run buildless analysis with [lejouni/coverity-buildless-analysis](https://github.com/lejouni/coverity-buildless-analysis)**

+Prerequisite is that lejouni/setup-coverity-analysis -action is executed first or Coverity tools are installed into the runner PATH in some other way.

+Lejouni/coverity-buildless-analysis -action is utilizing those environment variables set by this setup -action.
 ```yaml
     - if: ${{github.event_name == 'pull_request'}}
       name: Build with Maven and Full Analyze with Coverity # This will run the full Coverity Analsysis